ICGC-TCGA-PanCancer/store-and-forward-workflow/BUILD.md

 Instructions to setup a build environment for this workflow.

 ## Dependencies
-  You'll need to do the following to get your environment setup:
-  1)  Setup a fresh Ubuntu 14.04 image based machine
+  - Setup a fresh Ubuntu 14.04 image based machine in the environment of your choice.